 - Can put teeth under excessive stress, leading to the failure of a natural tooth

 - Can be hard to clean under

 - Have a shorter lifetime than implants

-But if you don’t have enough jawbone to support a dental implant where you lost a tooth, dental bridges may be your best option.
+But if you don’t have enough jawbone to support a dental implant where you lost a tooth or don’t want to go through surgery, dental bridges may be your best option.
 To learn which is the best tooth replacement option for you, please contact the Corpus Christi Center for Cosmetic Dentistry today for an evaluation by a Corpus Christi cosmetic dentist.